-The number of reported influenza-associated hospitalizations declined for a second week in a row.
-However, the percentage of specimens testing positive for influenza increased slightly from the previous week and specifically the specimens testing positive for influenza B has steadily increased for the past three weeks.
+At the midpoint of the influenza season, the number of reported influenza-associated ICU hospitalizations has surpassed the total number of reported ICU hospitalizations for any season since 2010-2011 (Figure 1).
+Also, specimens testing positive for influenza B have continued to increase for the past several weeks.
 It's not too late to get a flu shot; vaccination is the best way to protect against influenza infection and all Chicagoans aged six months and older are encouraged to get vaccinated.
 In partnership with Walgreens pharmacy, CDPH has made additional influenza vaccine available for no out-of-pocket cost to individuals who are uninsured or unable to pay; see the January 23rd press release for specific pharmacy locations.
 Also available is the City's easy-to-use interactive map to find a location near you to get a flu shot and more information about how to stay healthy is available on CDPH's website.